 Water Demand Management Measure C

-Water Demand Management Measure C is typically enacted when reservoirs are forecast to be below 10 per cent of available volume.
+Water Demand Management Measure C is typically enacted when reservoirs are forecasted to be below 20 per cent of the combined available volume.

 As a result, there are mandatory water restrictions on non-essential potable water use for all municipal operations.

-All residents and businesses are required to limit outdoor water use and encouraged to limit indoor water use.
+All residents, businesses, institutions and other organizations are required to suspend outdoor water use and are strongly encouraged to limit indoor water use.

-A total restriction on water irrigation is in effect with regards to hoses, sprinklers and the filling of pools, Jacuzzis and hot tubs (only use water remaining in rain barrels for outdoor uses).
+A total restriction on water irrigation is in effect including, but not limited to hoses, sprinklers, the filling of pools, Jacuzzis and hot tubs or other outdoor uses.
+Only water remaining in rain barrels is to be used for outdoor uses.

 What You Can Do

-Residents can help conserve water by doing the following:
+Residents can further limit water use by doing the following:

 - Reduce water use during peak demand periods: 6 to 9 a.m. and 6 to 9 p.m.